dnaeon/cl-migratum/README.md

 ### Creating New Migrations

-The following generic function creates a new migration sequence, when supported by the provider that you are using.
+The `MIGRATUM:PROVIDER-CREATE-MIGRATION` generic function creates a new migration sequence, when supported by the provider that you are using.

-* `MIGRATUM:PROVIDER-CREATE-MIGRATION`

 Here's one example of creating a new migration, which also specifies the upgrade and downgrade scripts as part of the keyword parameters.